jhildenbiddle/docsify-plugin-runkit/docs/index.md

 <!-- omit in toc -->
 ## Installation

 1. Add the plugin to your `index.html` after docsify.
+The plugin is available on [jsdelivr](https://www.jsdelivr.com/package/npm/docsify-plugin-runkit) (below), [unpkg](https://unpkg.com/browse/docsify-plugin-runkit/), and other CDN services that auto-publish npm packages.

    ```html
    <!-- docsify (latest v4.x.x)-->